782618297/io_scene_scs/Export-Panel.md

 **Default Export Path** - here you can specify relative filepath inside "SCS Project Base Path" where your Game Objects will be exported.

+How is default export path used:

 1. If default export path is empty, Blender Tools will try to export Game Object beside saved Blender file.
 2. If default export path is set, Blender Tools will combine "SCS Project Base Path" with given default export path to export files there.

-If Blender Tools can't find any solution for cases above, files are exported directly into "SCS Project Base Path".
+3. If Blender Tools can't find any solution for cases above, files are exported directly into "SCS Project Base Path".

 > NOTE: if input field will be marked red, then path is invalid and extra button for more info will be shown